 These numbers clearly show how exponentially this industry is growing opening up avenues for telecom players to explore and expand like never before.

 Public sector impact due to smart cities gaining traction

-Global smart cities market is expected to reach a soaring high of 2,402,000 million dollars by 2025.
-From improving governance to monitoring public safety; from notifying public of important information, to be better prepared for emergency, smart cities are becoming a global phenomenon.
-Telecom industry will play a vital role in the making of smart cities and a major chunk of the revenue is expected to come from here.
+The global smart cities market is expected to reach a soaring high of 2,402,000 million dollars by 2025.
+From improving governance to monitoring public safety; from notifying the public of important information, to be better prepared for emergencies, smart cities are becoming a global phenomenon.
+The Telecom industry will play a vital role in the making of smart cities and a major chunk of the revenue is expected to come from here.

 Increase in mobile payment gateways

 A report by Statista shows by 2020, mobile apps are expected to generate 188.9 Billion Dollars in global revenue.
 Over 5 billion people use smartphones today.

 Banking as a sector is also seeing a shift in the market from being simply transactional to serving its customers.
 Consumers today are largely millennials who have a completely different set of priorities when it comes to payments.

 Digital wallets serve as an on-the-go, real-time experience for millennial consumers which are convenient to transact as well as track.
 Big data plays a huge role in the way banking sector with larger banks having access to huge data base which can be sustained if they unlock the magic of mobile gateways for transactions.